bowman2001/perplex/exampleSite/content/doc/overview/coming/index.md

   - Audio
   - Image galleries
   - override Hugo’s shortcodes for Youtube and Vimeo because they are not GDPR-compliant.

+Better SEO
+: The meta tags are fine, Lighthouse gives the theme a 100.
+But there is still some room for improvement.
+The theme includes the module [{$hugo-mod-meta}](https://github.com/bowman2001/hugo-mod-meta) for this task.

+Archive pages
+: Archive pages are not essential for a documentation site.
+But depending on the content of the content of the other sections, they might come in handy.

 Icons
 : Allow to use other icon sets than Material Symbols in the menus.